Shades of brown: Maroon

 Displayed at right is the web color called maroon in HTML/CSS and it is a brownish crimson color that takes its name from the French word marron, or chestnut.[4]
 "Marron" is also one of the French translations for "brown".

 Smokey topaz

 Displayed at right is the color smokey topaz.
 At a hue of exactly 15, it is classified as a red-brown or orange-brown.
 It can also be called a vermilion-brown.

 This color was formulated by Crayola in 1994 as one of the colors in the Gem Tones set.

 Cigar brown

 Cigar brown is a brown shade resembling the color of cigars.

 Desert sand

 The color desert sand is displayed at right.
 At a hue of 19, it is classified as an orange-brown.

 It may be publicly regarded as a deep shade of beige.
 It is a pale tint of a color called desert.

 The color name "desert" was first used in 1920.

 Dark brown

 Dark brown is a dark tone of color brown.
 At a hue of 19, it is classified as a black-brown.

+Sable

+Sable is a shade of brown representative of the color of a sable.
+The color sable is best described as a copper-blonde metallic brown.